 Day 12: ( Aug 28) Return Home Chamonix is a great base to spend a couple of days and we would recommend that you add extra nights here.
 You can enjoy some fabulous walking in the Aiguilles Rouge Park, take the cable car to the Aiguille du Midi at 3795m or perhaps the train to the Montenvers on the Mer de Glace.
 If you are heading home there are numerous shuttles, buses and trains back to Geneva and throughout France.

 To enter France, there is no visa requirement for US Citizens.
-The best way to get to Chamonix is either via Geneva or Zurich
+The best way to get to Chamonix is either via Geneva, Zurich or Milan

 Crew Treks strongly recommends that you enroll with Global Rescue prior to embarking on this trip.
 Please click on the link below for details and quotes.